rwieruch/blog_robinwieruch_content/blog/learn-react-js/index.md

 # Learn React [Quickly || Fast || Easy]

 There is no shortcut to meaningful learning.
 You have to be patient.
 That applies for developers too.
 Personally, that's why I like being a developer;  there will be always something new to learn.
 If you stay curious, you will not be disappointed as a developer.
-Learning is always a challenge and opportunity[to hone your skills as long as the challenge and your skill are in balance](/lessons-learned-deep-work-flow/).
+Learning is always a challenge and opportunity [to hone your skills as long as the challenge and your skill are in balance](/lessons-learned-deep-work-flow/).
 That's why it takes time to learn React.

 Luckily, React does not have a steep learning curve when following one simple rule: Learn React, **only React step-by-step**, and don't let yourself be distracted by other tech on the journey.
 JavaScript and React are evolving constantly as both innovate and want to stay relevant in the future; learn and keep up with them first before learning anything else.
 I have heard success stories from developers who went from not knowing React to getting offered a React job at a company in a few days to a few months.
 While on the job they got the chance to learn more about all the other fancy technologies that come along with React.